DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Selector('.container').parent(1).nth(0).find('.content').withText('yo!').child('span');
 ```

 Finds the second parent (parent of parent) of `.container` elements.
 Peeks first element in the matching set.
-Then in that element finds elements that matches '.content' selector.
+Then in that element finds elements that matches `.content` selector.
 Filter them by text `yo!`.
 And in each filtered element searches for a child with tag name `span`.

 ------